 Gozo is the second biggest island full of character and charm.
 One can either use the good marina at Mgarr Harbour or anchor in one of the beaches.

 Quiet compared to Malta, Gozo definitely is worth a visit ashore.
 Comino is excellent for swimming in the famous blue lagoon which also provides excellent shelter from all winds for anchoring at night.
 From here you can sail round the Maltese Islands returning for an evening dip in the pristine waters of the lagoon.
 In Malta the large Mellieha Bay facing NE makes for excellent anchoring with unlimited space (Mellieha Bay is safe even in a moderate NE wind).

 Alternative anchorages are Gnejna Bay only untenable in strong NW and Fomm ir rieh bay facing NW.
 The Maltese Islands are packed with 5000 years of history and pre history so it can even make sense to spend a few hours ashore visiting a few of the historical sites.

-Malta: 7 days itinerary
+7 days suggested itinerary

 Day 1: Embarkation and departure from Kalkara Marina to Marsalforn Bay (anchorage) (19nm)